nicosommi/gddify/README.md

 But, please, don't.
 Read why [here](http://nicosommi.com/?p=518).

 *Can I use it already?
 Yes.*
-But as it's still on a early version, you should use it carefully, taking care of committing all your changes before running gddify, so you can always stash them after that.
+But as it's still on a early-early-early version, so you should use it carefully, taking care of committing all your changes before running gddify, so you can always stash them after that.
 It's not rock solid yet but it has a high test coverage and it follow good practices for the source code (js standard).
+Also, on complex cases you will need to do some stuff manually yet.

-*There are requirements?
+*There are requirements to use gddify?
 Yes.*
 Gddify requires node.js and your commitment to the GDD approach to be really useful.

+*What happens with files with no comment support?
+We use a intermmediate file.*
+For example, for package.json, you can maintain a package.js that, using the provided jsonification command, compiles that js to package.json automatically.
+You can see how it's done by looking the swComponent.json for this repo.

 *How can I get help/support/new features?
 Contact me.*
 You can either send me an email to nicosommi@gmail.com or visit my company website http://www.integracionesagiles.com